akashghosh10/akashghosh10.github.io/_posts/2024-03-03-ethernaut.md

 }
 ```

 The goal is to set the value of the price variable to a number less than 100.
 And, looking at the `buy()` function, our first idea would be to implement the same logic that we did for Level 11, i.e., we create a function `price()` and a variable count, and we update the value of count in every call of the function, so that, when the function is called the 2nd time, we can return a different value than what we did for the first call.
 However, there is a minor problem.
 In the interface declared in the challenge contract, the function `price()` is defined as `view` which means we can't make any changes to state variables.
-So, if a variable count is declared, there will be a conflict here, hence this logiccan't be implemented.
+So, if a variable count is declared, there will be a conflict here, hence this logic can't be implemented.
 But, notice the `isSold` variable.
 It's value changes after the first call to the `price()` function, hence this variable can be used to perform the checks based on which we can decide the output of the `price()` function.

 Find the attack contract below -